Goktug-Yildiz/Grabbing-IP-Address-With-Discord-Webhook/README.md

 ![How to Download](images/Screenshot_3.png)

-Then you must open the file lol.py with [Visual Studio Code](https://code.visualstudio.com)
+Then you must open the file Application v1.0.py with [Visual Studio Code](https://code.visualstudio.com)

 ![Open with VS Code](images/Screenshot_4.png)